Developed by Humad Bari

 Additional Resources and Tools at UCLA to Improve Quantitative Skills

-UCLA and the internet in general has incredible resources to self-learn quantitative tools that can expand your options of research greatly.
+UCLA and the internet in general have incredible resources to self-learn quantitative tools that can expand your options of research greatly.
 The greatest opportunity to dive into is ACM at UCLA.
-ACM at UCLA is the largest Computer Science student community in all of Southern California.
-There are 9 different, but strong and quantitatively relevant committees within ACM at UCLA.
-All 9 can be applied in some sense towards linguistic-related research.
-However, the most important and applicable committees pertain to acm.design and acm.ai.
-Acm.design encompasses UI/UX, UX Research, and HTML/CSS.
+ACM at UCLA is the largest computer science student community in all of Southern California.
+There are nine different, but strong and quantitatively relevant committees within ACM at UCLA.
+All nine can be applied in some sense toward linguistic-related research.
+However, the most important and applicable committees pertain to Acm.design and acm.ai.
+Acm.design encompasses UI/UX, UX research, and HTML/CSS.
 They host consistent workshops where you don’t need any prior experience.
 This opportunity is free and simply one click away from learning how you can establish a connection between linguistic research and UI/UX design.
 Many of the skills taught within this workshop such as user interviews and wireframing are directly applicable to a variety of linguistic and linguistic-related research topics.
 Acm.ai is the next committee that has the most profound impact in terms of skills and usage in linguistic research today.
 They host workshops that are categorized in three different tracks by your skill level, so no prior experience is needed.
-Its a strong way to grasp machine learning concepts that you can further apply in your research, with the methods described in the flowchart ranging from programming to statistics.
+It’s a strong way to grasp machine learning concepts that you can further apply in your research, with the methods described in the flowchart ranging from programming to statistics.
 A huge connection and correlation can be within NLP, a subsection of AI that lays the foundation for language models.
 NLP is incredibly hot and demanding in terms of job opportunities and research development.
-If computational linguistics, NLP, or AI Research is an interest of yours, then its vital to learn the necessary skills to further succeed and add to your arsenal of research tools.
+If computational linguistics, NLP, or AI research is an interest of yours, then it’s vital to learn the necessary skills to further succeed and add to your arsenal of research tools.